Brinch-1/Brinch-BMBF-AssetMods/README.md

 ### Trail - $1 (£0.7)

-If you're requested model is only for you, and I can't upload it to #quest-models on BSMG's Discord server, $1 will be added to the price.
+If you're requested model is only for you, and I can't upload it to #quest-models on BSMG's Discord server or this repository, $1 will be added to the price.

 I accept payment through Paypal.